dsphamgithub/comp3007/assignment/lastname_firstname_12345678/README.txt

 Directory Structure:
 ---------------------
-Your submission folder should be named with your surname followed by an underscore and your student ID.
+Your submission folder should be named using the convention [lastname]_[firstname]_[studentID]
-Example: trump_12345678
+Example: trump_donald12345678
+Please remove spaces, dashes and other non-alphabet characters in your lastname and firstname whilst creating this folder.

 Inside this folder, you must have the following structure: